 Another gem of Cretan nature is the otherworldly Elafonisi in Chania.
 At the southwesternmost part of Crete, this peninsula is often overflooded with water, looking like a separate islet.
 The endless dunes, crystal-clear waters, and virgin nature is protected by Natura 2000 as a vital habitat for different species of flora and fauna, including Caretta-caretta turtles.

-Just like some Caribbean shore, this location offers countless beaches with shallow waters and pinkish sand, and a lagoon only 1 meter in depth.
+Just like some Caribbean shores, this location offers countless beaches with shallow waters and pinkish sand and a lagoon only 1 meter in depth.
 The “island” can even offer accommodation at Chrisoskalitissa village, with the glorious church.
 You can even cross the Gorge of Topolia there for a bit of nature, or walk through the forested village of Elos.

 To get to Elafonisi, you can choose a car and drive for about 1.5 hours from Chania, or choose the bus.
 Keep in mind that the road is not easy and far from straight, but the route is worth it!